istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

 ---

-Let's deploy a new version of the `reviews` microservice, namely _v2_, the one that will return the ratings provided by reviewers, as a number of stars, with the color of stars.
-In real life, You would perform lint tests, unit tests, integration tests, end-to-end tests and tests in a staging environment, before the deployment.
+In this module you deploy a new version of the `reviews` microservice, namely _v2_, the one that will return the ratings provided by reviewers, as a number of stars, with the color of stars.
+In real life, you would perform lint tests, unit tests, integration tests, end-to-end tests and tests in a staging environment, before the deployment.

 1. Deploy the new version of the `reviews` microservice without the `app=reviews` label.
 Without that label, the new version will not be selected to provide the `reviews` service.
 As such, it will not be called by the production code.